ZoltanOnody/ZString/README.md

 # Implementation of a *minimalistic Pythonish string* class in C++

-The class will be created in the methodology of TDD and will contain the methods bellow.
-It will be built upon `char [] str;`.
+The project was created for the course [Programming 3](https://sluzby.fmph.uniba.sk/infolist/en/1-AIN-171).
+The following methods are *(somehow)* implemented.

 ```
 [